-Have you ever purchased products or services based on what a person you follow on Instagram or Twitter has recommended?
+Have you ever purchased products or formed your opinion based on the content created by a person you follow?
 Do you visit blogs to search for tips for new purchases?
 Then you have been affected by a key opinion leader.

 What is a key opinion leader?

-Key opinion leaders are people or organizations that have such a strong social status that their recommendations and opinions are listened to when making important decisions.
-Good examples of key opinion leaders are political figures, columnists and social media celebrities.
+Key opinion leaders (KOLs) are people or organizations that have such a strong social status that their recommendations and opinions are listened to when making important decisions.
+Good examples of key opinion leaders are political figures, columnists and celebrities who are known for their work.

-All key opinion leaders have a prominent status in their own communities and their opinions are valued and listened to.
-These influencers are seen as true experts and they are trusted as real individuals, not just public figures representing companies.
-They are often active on social media and blogs and keep up an active dialouge with their followers.
+All key opinion leaders have prominent status in their own communities and their opinions are valued and listened to.
+They are seen as true experts and they are trusted as real individuals, not just public figures representing companies.

-If you are already in the public eye, it's fairly easy to become an influencer.
-For instance, an actor from a TV series, a politically active individual or a person working in an highly appreciated expert position might easily end up being a key opinion leader.
+If you are already in the public eye, it's fairly easy to gain influence.
+For instance, an actor from a TV series, a politically active individual or a person working in a highly appreciated expert position might easily end up being a key opinion leader.
 Especially experts that have an opinion about trending topics can quickly gain a strong foothold.

 However, a previously unknown person might also become a key opinion leader with organized, long-term effort.
 Even a small spark of fame or the right kind of networking on social media can ultimately elevate a person to the status of a key opinion leader.

-Many industries already use influencers as a part of their marketing strategy.
-Key opinion leaders help get genuinely interested customers, as people trust them.
-A visible social media persona creates a feeling that people know the influencer personally and their opinions can be relied on.
+Key opinion leaders help to get genuinely interested customers, as people trust them.
+A well-known persona creates a feeling that people know them personally and their opinions can be relied on.

 Laws and practices

-Influencers are often involved in companies' marketing.
-Companies in the cosmetics industry might send samples of their products to beauty bloggers, sports apparel companies sponsor different kinds of competitions on Instagram and well-known people are also used for expert opinions and blogs to bring additional exposure.
+Key opinion leaders can be involved in companies' marketing in many ways.
+Companies in the cosmetics industry might send samples of their products to beauty bloggers, sports apparel companies sponsor different kinds of competitions on Instagram and well-known professionals are also used for expert opinions and blogs to bring additional exposure.

 However, it's important to remember the laws and practices when working with influencers.
 Depending on the country, the rules and regulations can be very strict when it comes to product placement and fees paid to influencers.
 Make sure you know the tangles of the law and good practices of influencer marketing before jumping on board.